ashy0019/HapticScape/README.md

   pattern.
 - Use separate feedback for ordinary level-ups.
 - Choose a dedicated pattern for level milestones from 10 through 90.
-- Celebrate a real level 99 with a synchronized 99-beat haptic ceremony, crowd cheer, confetti-filled mastery overlay, and RuneLite chat message.
 - Trigger separate feedback for RuneLite notifications.

 ### Haptic controls